 If you forget to register with the Selective Service (register for military registration), this can create a serious problem when applying for citizenship.
 Men between the ages of 18 and 26 must register and provide proof of naturalization as a US citizen.
 The registration requirement applies to US citizens, permanent residents, refugees, asylum seekers, and even undocumented aliens.
 This requirement does not apply to women or foreign citizens in the United States with a nonimmigrant visa (for example, tourists, students, businessmen, etc.).
 If the applicant does not register with the Selective Service, they will most likely fail to meet the N-400 “good morale” requirement and the application will be rejected.

-Applicants between the ages of 18 and 26 can resolve the issue immediately by registering at www.sss.gov.
-Applicants between the ages of 26 and 31 find themselves in a more difficult position if they forget to register.
+Applicants between the ages of 18 and 26 can immediately resolve the issue by registering at www.sss.gov.
+Applicants between the ages of 26 and 31 will find themselves in a more difficult position if they forget to register.
 Too late registration means that they will not be able to demonstrate good moral character in the past five years as permanent residents.
 Most lawyers recommend that their clients wait until they apply.